 Amyr Rocha-Lima grew up under the vast blue skies of the Brazilian Midwest.
 His childhood hero was a farmer, a formidable and fearless man who taught Amyr not only about nature and his surroundings but about how to live a good life.
 That man was his grandfather.

 As an adult, Amyr moved to London and forged a successful career selling financial products.
 Then the unthinkable happened – his grandfather developed motor neurone disease and died several years later.
 For Amyr, it was a life-altering loss and a turning point.
-It inspired him to rethink – with the help of meditation – how he could apply his skills and experience to making people’s lives better, as his grandfather had.
+It inspired him to rethink – with the help of meditation – how he could apply his skills and experience to make people’s lives better, as his grandfather had.

 Chris Budd was 43 by the time he realised he was suffering from depression.
 His head was “muzzy” and he was struggling to think straight.

-After much soul-searching he finally realised what would get him through the rut: writing.
+After much soul-searching, he finally realised what would get him through the rut: writing.

 Chris set aside Wednesdays to craft the chapters of the many half-imagined stories that had been swirling in his inner consciousness and within six months the muzzy head was gone and he was well into the first draft of a new book.
 Now on his third novel, Chris rarely misses a writing day and says the hours he spends writing are “essential”.